 9. Change The Build Plate

 If you’ve done all the steps so far but are yet to solve the adhesion problem, then it might have something to do with your print bed.
-Tiny dents or scratches, even barely visible ones, can mess up with your bed’s leveling.
+Tiny dents or scratches, even barely visible ones, can mess up your bed’s leveling.
 Build plates made of metal are particularly prone to warping after heavy use.

 For a build plate that will last longer than metal, you may want to consider getting a replacement made of borosilicate glass.
 Unlike metal, glass does not warp and heats up more evenly.
 The perfectly smooth surface of a glass build plate transfers well to the bottom side of your finished 3D printing projects.
 However, glass is prone to abrasion, so be very careful when using sharp tools to pry off finished prints from the bed.